prometheus/snmp_exporter/generator/FORMAT.md

        Temp: # A new metric will be created appending this to the metricName to become metricNameTemp.
          - regex: '(.*)' # Regex to extract a value from the returned SNMP walks's value.
            value: '$1' # Parsed as float64, defaults to $1.
+     enum_values: # Enum for this metric.
+Only used with the enum types.
+        0: true
+        1: false
 ```